yuja/jj/docs/config.md

   `cli/src/config/` directory in `jj`'s source repo.

 - The user settings.
 These can be edited with `jj config edit --user`.
-User settings are located in [the user config file], which can be found with `jj config path --user`.
+User settings are located in [the user config files], which can be found with `jj config path --user`.

 - The repo settings.
 These can be edited with `jj config edit --repo` and are